rmclabs-io/pythiags-dev/README.md

 ---

-Pythia aims to solve the following problems:
+pythiags aims to solve the following problems:

-* Deepstream metadata extraction requires using buffer probes: pythia provides an easy to use interface which splits metadata extraction and processing.
+* Deepstream metadata extraction requires using buffer probes: pythiags provides an easy to use interface which splits metadata extraction and processing.
-* pyds api iterators are not pythonic: pythia provides intuitive deepstream metadata iterators to use, like `for frame in frames_per_batch(buffer)` instead of pybind c++ casting.
+* pyds api iterators are not pythonic: pythiags provides intuitive deepstream metadata iterators to use, like `for frame in frames_per_batch(buffer)` instead of pybind c++ casting.
-* Python gstreamer apps get very large very fast: pythia abstracts away common stuff and lets you focus on the data handling parts.
+* Python gstreamer apps get very large very fast: pythiags abstracts away common stuff and lets you focus on the data handling parts.

-Pythia offers:
+pythiags offers:

 * Common metadata parsing utilities.
 * User-definable metadata parsing by implementing one-method interfaces.